-Essential tremor — Essential tremor is the term healthcare providers use to describe tremors that do not seem to be physiologic (see above) or linked to another health problem.
+Essential tremor — Essential tremor is a neurologic problem that causes postural and action tremors.
 Scientists do not understand what causes essential tremor, but they do know that it can be passed on within families.

 Essential tremor can start at any time in life, sometimes as early as childhood.
 More commonly, essential tremor becomes noticeable in the young adult or later years.
 The tremor tends to affect the hands and arms and can affect one side (left or right) more than the other.

 People who have essential tremor usually shake when they try to hold their arms outstretched and still.
 They also tend to shake when they are doing a goal-directed movement, such as writing, drinking from a glass of water or touching their nose with their finger.
 In fact, the shaking tends to get worse as the person is about to reach his or her goal.

 Essential tremor sometimes affects the head, resulting in a repeated "yes-yes" nod or a repeated "no-no" headshake.
 Usually, people who have these symptoms also have shaking in the hands or a tremor in the voice, although the head can be affected on its own.
 Rarely, the legs and upper body are affected.